Adldap2/Adldap2-Laravel/docs/auth/setup.md

 Will perform an LDAP search for a user with the `userprincipalname` equal to `jdoe@corp.com`.

-If you change `Auth::attempt()` `email` key, you will need to change the `eloquent` key to match.
+If you change `Auth::attempt()` `email` key, you will need to change the `database.username_column` key to match.

-The `authenticate` key contains the LDAP users attriubte you would like to perform LDAP authentication on.
+The `authenticate` key contains the LDAP users attribute you would like to perform LDAP authentication on.

 For example, executing the following: